Annual Enrollment Period (AEP):

 Coverage Gap (Donut Hole):

 A Medicare prescription drug coverage stage following the Initial Coverage stage.
-The Coverage Gap begins after the total annual drug costs paid by you and your plan have reached $3,750 (in 2018) and $3,820 (in 2019) not counting your premium payments.
-You leave the Coverage Gap when your True Out-Of-Pocket (TrOOP) costs reach $5,000 (in 2018) and $5,100 (in 2019), not counting premiums.
+The Coverage Gap begins after the total annual drug costs paid by you and your plan have reached $3,820 in 2019 not counting your premium payments.
+You leave the Coverage Gap when your True Out-Of-Pocket (TrOOP) costs reach $5,100 in 2019, not counting premiums.
 Note: these dollar limits are subject to change each year.

 Coverage Gap Discount:

-If you reach the Coverage Gap (Donut Hole), and do not get Extra Help from Medicare or help to pay your prescription costs from a state program, your plan will pick up 56% of the cost on generic drugs and 65% of the cost on brand name drugs (in 2018) and 63% of the cost of generic drugs and 75% of the cost of brand name drugs (in 2019) for as long as you remain in the Coverage Gap.
+If you reach the Coverage Gap (Donut Hole), and do not get Extra Help from Medicare or help to pay your prescription costs from a state program, your plan will pick up 63% of the cost of generic drugs and 75% of the cost of brand name drugs in 2019 for as long as you remain in the Coverage Gap.
 If you do receive Extra Help from Medicare or help to pay your prescription costs from your state, your copays for generic and brand name drugs may be different.